jbcodeforce/ML-studies/docs/genAI/index.md

 ### Pre-training process

-The goal of pr-training is to teach the model the structure, patterns and semantics of the human language.
+The goal of pre-training is to teach the model the structure, patterns and semantics of the human language.
 The pre-training process for GPT-3 involves collecting and preprocessing vast amounts of diverse text data, training a Transformer-based model to predict the next token in a sequence, and optimizing the model using powerful computational resources.

 **Corpus** = a collection of texts, and a vocabulary is the set of unique tokens found within the corpus.
 Corpus needs to be large and with high quality data.

-The process looks like:
+The process looks like in the figure below:

 ![](./diagrams/pre-training.drawio.png)

-For the data collection, it is import to get diverse source of data, including web site, books, curated datasets to address wide range of topics, writing styles and linguistic nuances.
+For the **data collection**, it is import to get diverse source of data, including web sites, books, curated datasets to address wide range of topics, writing styles and linguistic nuances.
 Data preparation is still key, but complex as to remove low-quality text, harmful content...
 As part of this preparation, text can be converted to lowercase to reduce variability.
 Tokenization helps to handle rare words and different languages.

 The primary objective during pre-training is to predict the next token in a sequence.
 This is a form of unsupervised learning where the model learns from the context provided by preceding tokens.

 The training phase includes the forward pass where input tokens go through the transformer layers.
 The loss calculation is computing the difference between predicted token and actual next token.
-Finally the backward pass apply gradients computation to minimize the loss, and tune the model parameters.
+Finally the backward pass applies gradients computation to minimize the loss, and tune the model parameters.

 The entire dataset is split into **batches**, and the model is trained over multiple **epochs**.

-The optimization phase includes tuning hyperparameters like learning rate and batch size.
+The optimization phase includes tuning hyper parameters like learning rate and batch size.
 To be able to scale we need to run training on distributed computers.

 A portion of the data is set aside as a validation set to monitor the model's performance and prevent overfitting.